-Party killer paroled: man who stabbed teen Augustine Borrell to death in Herne Bay now a free man
+Party killer paroled: Man who stabbed teen Augustine Borrell to death in Herne Bay now free

 Tai says it was like losing a mother when Hakirau, terminally ill with cancer, went home to Penrhyn in 1993.

-Known as "the mother to all", Hakirau was headstrong and resourceful, someone who saw things ahead of time traits inherited by Charlie, and in turn by August, Charlie and wife Agnes' third child.
+Known as "the mother to all", Hakirau was headstrong and resourceful, someone who saw things ahead of time, traits inherited by Charlie, and in turn by August, Charlie and wife Agnes' third child.

 August leaves behind siblings Regina, 22, Frank, 19, Sabrina, 14, and 3-year-old twins Edouard and Litania.